mrgnhnt96/Hive_Object_Converter/README.md

 ## How to use it

 This extension allows right click on a dart file or a folder containing dart files and then choose between three options.

 1. `[Hive] Convert To Hive`
 2. `[Hive] Get Hive Generated Files`
 3. `[Hive] Convert *.model.dart in folder to Hive`

 The 1. will convert the class like in the example above.
 The 2. command will start the build run command, to generate the `*.g.dart` file.
 The 3. command will appear, when right click on a folder.

 The extension will create subfolder `hive_helper` to store all the hive helpers:

 1. Register the hive adapter
 2. Specify the hive type of the annotated class
 3. Specify the hive adapter name
 4. creates a folder for the fields of the annotated class.

 ## Settings

 There are several settings, that can be modified:

-1. *useExtendsHiveObject* [boolean]:
+1. _useExtendsHiveObject_ [boolean]:
-If `MyClassName` class should extends the HiveObject or not.
+   If `MyComplexTodo` class should extends the HiveObject or not.

-2. *hiveObjectImportPath* [string]:
+2. _hiveObjectImportPath_ [string]:
    The import path of the HiveObject.
 Defaults to `import 'package:hive/hive.dart';`.
-Specify different location, if the `MyClassName` should extend a modified version of the HiveObject.
+Specify different location, if the `MyComplexTodo` should extend a modified version of the HiveObject.

-3. *customHiveObjectName* [string]:
+3. _customHiveObjectName_ [string]:
    Specify the name of the modified version of the HiveObject.
 It defaults to HiveObject

 ** Only in the context: when right click on the folder **

-4. *useOnlyEnhancedFile* [boolean]
+4. _useOnlyEnhancedFile_ [boolean]
    This is very useful to only use files with an specified filename enhancement.
-For example. if set to true, the extension will only convert files with the extension `.model.` like in `my_class_name.model.dart` and will skip all other files.
+For example. if set to true, the extension will only convert files with the extension `.model.` like in `my_complex_todo.model.dart` and will skip all other files.

-5. *useEnhancedFileName* [string]
+5. _useEnhancedFileName_ [string]
    Specify the file enhancement.
 It defaults to `.model.`.
 If the setting `useOnlyEnhancedFile` is set to true, the file enhancement, that is specified here, will be used by the extension.

 ## Fixes:

 Path related issues on windows machines, seems to be resolved.